-Nanshan's US plant serves a further purpose.
-Even as the firm searches for US-based customers to make its Indiana bet profitable, the plant has become an important feedback loop through which Nanshan applies the lessons learned and experiences accumulated during in machine operations, maintenance, and human resources management in 2013.
-And Nanshan is sending Americans to China as trainers even as it brings Chinese to Indiana for training.
-NAAAT's industrial designers have been invited to China to help the parent company design plants for its new strategic business lines in aircraft and aeronautics, aimed primarily at the domestic Chinese market.
+Nanshan has, for example, emphasized US-based training for its Chinese employees.
+A first class of Chinese personnel from Nanshan received several weeks of training at NAAAT in machine operations, maintenance, and human resources management in 2013.
+And Nanshan is sending Americans to invited to China to help the parent company design plants for its new strategic business lines in aircraft and aeronautics, aimed primarily at the domestic Chinese market.